Eastern newt

 The eastern newt (Notophthalmus viridescens) is a common newt of eastern North America.
-It frequents small lakes, ponds, and streams or nearby wet forests.
+It frequents small lakes, ponds, vernal ponds and streams or nearby wooded areas.
 The eastern newt produces tetrodotoxin, which makes the species unpalatable to predatory fish and crayfish.
 It has a lifespan of 12 to 15 years in the wild, and it may grow to 5 in in length.
 These animals are common aquarium pets, being either collected from the wild or sold commercially.
 The striking bright orange juvenile stage, which is land-dwelling, is known as a red eft.
 Some sources blend the general name of the species and that of the red-spotted newt subspecies into the eastern red-spotted newt (although there is no "western" one).

 Subspecies

 The eastern newt includes these four subspecies: